Champs-Élysées–Clemenceau station: History

-In 2005, the corridors of the station were completely renovated and received on this occasion a specific cultural plan, as well as the platforms of line 1, resulting in the removal of the bodywork of the latter.
+In 2005, the corridors of the station were completely renovated and received on this occasion a specific cultural plan, as well as the platforms of Line 1, resulting in the removal of the bodywork of the latter.

-As part of the automation of line 1, the latter's platforms were raised during the weekend of April 18 and 19, 2009 in order to be fitted with platform screen doors, which were installed in December 2010.
-The same year and until March 24, the station of line 13 was, with Opéra and Concorde on line 8 as well as Saint-Lazare on line 12, one of the four on the network equipped on certain platforms with Ikea sofas, the usual seats being removed for the occasion.
-The following year, it also received platform screen doors, along with eleven other stopping points for line 13, as part of the action plan defined in 2010 aimed at improving regularity.
+As part of the automation of Line 1, the latter's platforms were raised during the weekend of 18 and 19 April 2009 in order to be fitted with platform screen doors, which were installed in December 2010.
+The same year and until 24 March, the station of Line 13 was, with Opéra and Concorde on Line 8 as well as Saint-Lazare on Line 12, one of the four on the network equipped on certain platforms with Ikea sofas, the usual seats being removed for the occasion.
+The following year, it also received platform screen doors, along with eleven other stopping points for Line 13, as part of the action plan defined in 2010 aimed at improving regularity.

 On 16 July 2018, part of the nameplates of the station were temporarily replaced to celebrate the victory of the France team at the 2018 FIFA World Cup, as in five other stations.
-Champs-Élysées - Clemenceau is humorously renamed Deschamps - Élysées - Clemenceau (thus losing its subtitle "Grand Palais") in homage to the coach Didier Deschamps, who is simultaneously honoured at Notre-Dame-des-Champs on the line 12.
+Champs-Élysées - Clemenceau is humorously renamed Deschamps - Élysées - Clemenceau (thus losing its subtitle "Grand Palais") in homage to the coach Didier Deschamps, who is simultaneously honoured at Notre-Dame-des-Champs on Line 12.

 In 2020, with the COVID-19 crisis, 1,735,350 passengers entered this station, which places it in 140th position among metro stations for its use.